Improving RCT-Based Treatment Effect Estimation Under Covariate Mismatch via Calibrated Alignment: Additional Experimental Results

 \subsection{Nonlinear-CATE Regime}

-This subsection provides additional sweeps from the nonlinear-CATE regime described in Section~\ref{sec:results-nonlinear}.
+This subsection {collects} additional sweeps from the nonlinear-CATE regime described in Section~\ref{sec:results-nonlinear}.
 The DGP uses a shared-latent structure: $\bU$ and $\bV$ share a 5-dimensional latent factor ($\sigma_V^2 = \sigma_U^2 = 0.1$), outcomes depend only on $\bV$ ($w_Z = w_U = 0$, $w_V = 2$), and the CATE takes a sinusoidal form with frequency $\omega$.
-Mean RMSE is computed over 20 replicates. \CALM-NN attains the lowest RMSE in all settings reported here.
+Mean RMSE is computed over 20 replicates. \CALM-NN {has} the lowest RMSE in all settings reported here.

+{\textbf{Robustness to signal routing and CATE functional form (Figures~\ref{fig:signal-weight-z},~\ref{fig:cate-form}).}\ To test whether the advantage depends on the outcome signal being routed entirely through unobserved covariates $\bV$, we vary the shared-covariate signal weight $w_Z \in \{0, 0.5, 1.0, 1.5, 2.0\}$ while holding $w_V = 2$ and $\omega = 1.5$. \CALM-NN wins all 5 settings with margins of $0.45$--$0.59$ over calibration-based methods, and the advantage does not diminish as $w_Z$ increases (RMSE $0.62$ vs.\ $1.12$ at $w_Z = 2$). {This pattern suggests that} the gain stems from the ability to model nonlinear CATEs, not from exploiting $\bV$-specific information inaccessible to imputation-based approaches.
+The advantage also generalizes across CATE functional forms (absolute-value, quadratic; Figure~\ref{fig:cate-form}).}

+{\textbf{Latent coupling strength (Figure~\ref{fig:latent-scale}).}\ We vary $\alpha_U \in \{0.5, 1.0, 2.0, 3.0, 4.0\}$, controlling how much $\bU$ encodes information about $\bV$ through the shared latent.
+The largest margin appears at $\alpha_U = 0.5$ (RMSE $0.57$ vs.\ $1.58$); as coupling increases, calibration-based methods improve (from $1.58$ to $1.27$) while \CALM-NN slightly increases ($0.57$ to $0.87$), but \CALM-NN remains the best method throughout.
+This pattern is consistent with the theory: when the latent channel is narrow, imputation is difficult and the nonlinear encoder has a greater relative advantage.}

 Under absolute-value CATEs, \CALM-NN achieves RMSE $2.41$ versus $2.86$ for the best calibration-based method (margin $0.45$); under quadratic CATEs, $15.60$ versus $18.83$ (margin $3.23$).
-The quadratic form is difficult for all methods due to the unbounded square function, but \CALM-NN still attains the lowest RMSE (sinusoidal: $0.63$ vs.\ $1.18$, margin $0.55$).
+The quadratic form {has high RMSE} for all methods due to the unbounded square function, but \CALM-NN still attains the lowest RMSE (sinusoidal: $0.63$ vs.\ $1.18$, margin $0.55$).